shurutech/iOSKickstart/README.md

 # iOSKickstart
 An iOS app boilerplate generator built with SwiftUI.
-This tool is designed for creating new iOS apps by taking configuration on command line, with a basic screen flows: Splash > Authorization/Login-SignUp > Terms & Conditions > Onboarding (Carousel) > Main Tab Screens.
+This tool is designed for creating new iOS apps by taking configuration on command line, with a basic screen flows: Splash > Authorization/Login-SignUp > User Details > Terms & Conditions > Onboarding (Carousel) > Main Tab Screens.
 These screens use dummy content.
 Adding new screens or deleting existing ones can be easily managed, and the app code follows the idiomatic swift & iOS guidelines.

 ## Get Started